garrandall/popular-music-data/tracks/you-got-the-magic-john-fogerty.md

 You got the magic, shine your spell on me

 You got the magic thrillin' me
-You got the magic chillin' me, ooh
+You got the magic chillin' me, oh
 You got the magic thrillin' me
-You got the magic chillin' me, ooh
+You got the magic chillin' me, oh
 You got the magic, shine your spell on me
 ...